AliSoftware/OHHTTPStubs/README.md

 ## Using the right Swift Version of `OHHTTPStubs` for your project

-`OHHTTPStubs` support both Swift 2.2 (Xcode 7), Swift 2.3 and Swift 3.0 (Xcode 8) 🎉
+`OHHTTPStubs` supports Swift 2.2 (Xcode 7), and both Swift 2.3 and Swift 3.0 (Xcode 8) 🎉

-Here's some details about the correct setup you need depending on how you integrated `OHHTTPStubs` into your project.
+Here are some details about the correct setup you need depending on how you integrated `OHHTTPStubs` into your project.

 <details>
 <summary><b>CocoaPods</b></summary>